ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 3. Zero or more [Data Entities](data-entities.md)
 4. Zero or more [Contextual Entities](contextual-entities.md)

-It is RECOMMENDED that any referenced _contextual entities_ are also described in the _RO-Crate Metadata File_ with the same identifier.
-Similarly it is RECOMMENDED that any _contextual entity_ in the _RO-Crate Metadata file_ is linked to from at least one of the other entities using the same identifier.
+It is RECOMMENDED that any referenced _contextual entities_ are also described in the _RO-Crate Metadata Document_ with the same identifier.
+Similarly it is RECOMMENDED that any _contextual entity_ in the _RO-Crate Metadata Document_ is linked to from at least one of the other entities using the same identifier.

 The appendix [RO-Crate JSON-LD](appendix/jsonld.md) details the general structure of the JSON-LD that is expected in the _RO-Crate Metadata File_.
 In short, the rest of this specification describe the different types of entities that can be added as `{}` objects to the _RO-Crate JSON-LD_ `@graph` array below: